 The USC Thornton Screen Scoring program is widely recognized as one of the world’s finest for musical composition in visual media; in fact, The Hollywood Erporter recently ranked the program #1.
 With a faculty comprised of working professionals in the film, television and video-game industries, and with a legacy that includes such luminaries as Pete Anthony, Buddy Baker, Elmer Bernstein, Bruce Broughton, Jerry Goldsmith, Morten Lauridsen, David Raksin, and Jack Smalley, the Screen Scoring program offers its participants unrivaled practical experience and industry connections.

 Partnered with the USC School for Cinematic Arts, the Screen Scoring program provides student composers the unique opportunity to collaborate with student filmmakers and game designers in creating music for more than 100 annual film and game projects.
 These projects generally are created “in the box” or are scored on USC’s John William Scoring Stage with Thornton student-musicians.
 Additionally, as part of their course work, student composers record 8-10 scoring projects with professional musicians and engineers on Hollywood-area scoring stages.
 The capstone recording session is comprised of 64 professional players and takes place on the Warner Bros.
 Clint Eastwood Scoring Stage.

-For an in-depth look at the program, please visit the Screen Scoring Mini Site.
+For an in-depth look at the program, please visit the dedicated Screen Scoring Website.